 I've long been a huge So Jisub fan, starting with 2004's I'm Sorry, I Love You, and continuing to the present day, so it was only natural that I would greedily eat up Master's Sun like candy!
 I usually prefer to wait until all of a series' episodes are concluded before watching, because I tend to marathon the most addictive shows like this one, but for So Jisub I was glad to make an exception and plunge in with abandon.
 The only other show I've had this type of ongoing, exciting viewing experience with was My Love From Another Star, another supernatural story with its own unique flavor and style, and since then I have been watching ongoing episodes for other drama series which also incorporate some supernatural qualities in its plots.
 I guess I must gravitate to the supernatural ones, which seemed to predominate the 2013 Korean drama season, including My Love From Another Star, I Hear Your Voice and Who Are You?

 The Story: Joo Jung Won and Tae Gong Sil are an unlikely couple, their personalities are completely at odds, but they do share one big thing in common: they are both people who are deeply wounded inside from turmoils in their past.
-Joo Jung was kidnapped as a young man and held for ransom; from that experience a girl he was in love with at the time was murdered, and he became distrustful of his father, whom he suspected bungled the rescue, and he also suffered from profound dyslexia, unable to read, for which he required a daily male secretary named Gwi Do Kim (absolutely DELIGHTFUL character actor Jung Woo Choi) to decipher all his documents for him.
+Joo Jung was kidnapped as a young man and held for ransom; from that experience a girl he was in love with at the time was murdered, and he became distrustful of his father, whom he suspected bungled the rescue, and he also suffered from profound dyslexia, unable to read, for which he required a daily male secretary named Gwi Do Kim (absolutely DELIGHTFUL character actor Jung Woo Choi, who played the father in 49 Days) to decipher all his documents for him.

 Tae Gong Sil suffers from insomnia because of her fear of the ghosts, and she is unable to hold any job for long because the ghosts bother her and cause her to make constant mistakes in the workplace.
 You know yourself that when you suffer from lack of sleep for days that you are bound to act in strange ways; your mind is cloudy and in a fog!
 Gong Sil before her accident and coma was apparently a top student and an upbeat and smart person, but after her coma she loses these qualities and is barely able to function on a normal level.